univention/ucs-school/doc/devel/README_Erratum.md

 for file in "${release_files[@]}"; do git mv "$file" "$(echo $file | sed "s/^/..\/published\/$(date +%Y-%m-%d)-/")"; done
 ```

+:warning: Make sure that all moved yaml files contain a line `released: <VERSION>` with your specific UCS\@school version, for example `5.2v4`.

 Commit the changes to git, and `cd` to the root of the `ucsschool` repository.

 ## Publish UCS@school documentation